In recent years, veganism has moved into the mainstream, and many people living with diabetes today eat a vegan diet.

 Plant-based means that the foundation of the foods you consume are from plants, but that does not mean that all animal products must be completely removed from your diet.

-Eating a highly restrictive diet such a diet without any animal products can be mentally challenging and can for some lead to orthorexia or other eating disorders.
+Eating a highly restrictive diet such as a diet without any animal products can be mentally challenging and can for some lead to orthorexia or other eating disorders.

 Therefore, if you decide to eat a WFPB diet, it should be seen as a lifestyle and not an extreme diet that does not allow for wiggle room.